grupokindynos/plutus/README.md

 ```
 docker pull kindynos/plutus:latest
 ```
-Create a new `.env` file with all the necesarry enviroment variables defined on `app.json`
+Create a new `.env` file with all the necessary environment variables defined on `app.json`

 Run the docker image
 ```